Ertytux/Hive_P2P_Bot/README.md

    - Use the `/newbot` command to create a new bot.
    - Follow the instructions to choose a name and username for your bot.
    - You'll receive a unique *YOUR_BOT_TOKEN* API token for your bot.
 Save it securely.
-* Add to your bot's command configuration the following:
+* Add to your bot's command configuration as the following:
 ```Bash
 start -Reset your user's settings
 escrow -Learn about our escrow system at HIVE